delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Delaware Divorce Records

-Delaware divorce records are documents concerning a divorce that is gathered, filed, and maintained by public bodies in the state.
-They can be classified as court or vital records that contain information submitted or gathered throughout the divorce procedure.
+Delaware divorce records are documents concerning a divorce that are gathered, filed, and maintained by public bodies in the state.
+They may also be classified as court or vital records that contain information submitted or collected throughout the divorce procedure.

-The term "divorce” in Delaware refers to the act of dissolving or terminating marital bonds after which both parties become legally single.
-This differs from annulments which nullify marriages as if it never happened because it was illegal from the start.
+The term "divorce" in Delaware refers to the act of dissolving or terminating marital bonds after which both parties become legally single.
+This differs from annulments, which nullify marriages as if they never happened because they were illegal from the start.
 Also, there are no statutory provisions for legal separation in Delaware, so divorces and annulments are the only ways to end a marriage.

-The grounds for obtaining an annulment are very unique and different from that of divorce.
-Since Delaware recognizes no-fault divorces, a spouse does not need to prove that the significant other was guilty of wrong-doing.
-The only requirement is to prove that a marriage to be irretrievably broken, despite attempts at reconciliation.
-This can be characterized in four ways:
+The grounds for obtaining an annulment are unique and different from divorce.
+Since Delaware recognizes no-fault divorces, a spouse must not prove that the other party was guilty of wrongdoing.
+The only requirement is to prove that a marriage is irretrievably broken, despite attempts at reconciliation.
+Generally, this may be characterized in four ways:

 • Voluntary separation